Bombardier Global Express: Military variants

-On 15 March 2019 Turkey's Presidency of Defense Industries, SSB, announced that two green Bombardier Global 6000s had been delivered to the facilities of Turkish Aerospace to undergo modification to the Hava SOJ (air stand-off jammer) configuration.
+In March 2019 Turkey's Presidency of Defense Industries, SSB, announced that two green Bombardier Global 6000s had been delivered to the facilities of Turkish Aerospace to undergo modification to the Hava SOJ (air stand-off jammer) configuration.

+In July 2023, L3Harris unveiled a Conformal Airborne Early Warning version as a replacement for the E-3 Sentry used by European NATO countries.

+In December 2023, the US Army awarded a firm-fixed-price contract for one Global 6500, with an option for two more, to be used as a High Accuracy Detection and Exploitation System (HADES) intelligence, surveillance and reconnaissance aircraft.
+In November 2024, the first plane was delivered.
+In March 2025, it was officially announced that the HADES was designated ME-11B.

 Operators

-Most operators fly 450 to 600 hours per year, but fleet operators frequently fly more than 100 hours per month.
+Most operators fly 450 to 600 hours per year.
+Fleet operators frequently fly more than 100 hours per month.

 By February 2015, over 600 aircraft accumulated more than 1.5 million flight hours and 570,000 cycles.
 In May 2018, 20 years after the type's introduction, more than 750 Globals were in service.

-Half the 6000s are registered in North America, mostly in USA.
+Half of the 6000s are registered in North America, mostly in the US.
 NetJets operates at least six and large corporations like Aetna, Caterpillar, CitiGroup, Limited Brands, McDonald's and Texas Instruments fly the aircraft.

-Malta-based VistaJet operates twenty eight 6000s, one Global XRS and has confirmed a delivery schedule of multiple Global 7500 throughout 2021; Lisbon-based NetJets Europe flies four 6000s.
+Malta-based VistaJet operates twenty eight 6000s, one Global XRS and has confirmed a delivery schedule of multiple Global 7500 throughout 2021.
+Lisbon-based NetJets Europe flies four 6000s.

 A dozen 6000s are registered in the Isle of Man for anonymity, a few are registered in the Cayman Islands.

 Four are registered in Austria, three in Switzerland, two in France and Denmark, and one each in Finland, Germany, Ireland and Turkey.
 Three are registered in China, one in Malaysia and one in Hong Kong.

 Two are based in São Paulo, two are in South Africa and one is in India.